Demerol Abuse, Addiction And Treatment Options

 If someone is overdosing on Demerol, 9-1-1 should be contacted immediately.
 A medication called Narcan may be available to reverse the effects of an opioid overdose, potentially saving a life.

 Although abusing Demerol may lead to many dangers, including death, stopping use can be difficult.
-Once a person becomes dependent to Demerol, they’ll likely experience uncomfortable symptoms of withdrawal when they stop use.
+Once a person becomes dependent on Demerol, they’ll likely experience uncomfortable symptoms of withdrawal when they stop using.

 Demerol Withdrawal And Detox

 As a DEA schedule II substance, developing a dependence to Demerol is likely when the drug is misused.
 Dependence means a person will experience a period of sickness and discomfort when they stop use.
 This period is called withdrawal, and symptoms are likely to include:

 - increase in blood pressure and heart rate